Central African Armed Forces: Air Force

 The Air Force is almost inoperable.
 Lack of funding has almost grounded the air force apart from an AS 350 Ecureuil delivered in 1987.
 Mirage F1 planes from the French Air Force regularly patrolled troubled regions of the country and also participated in direct confrontations until they were withdrawn and retired in 2014.
-According to some sources, Bozizé used the money he got from the mining concession in Bakouma to buy two old MI 8 helicopters from Ukraine and one Lockheed C-130 Hercules, built in the 1950s, from the USA.
-In late 2019 Serbia offered two new Soko J-22 orao attack aircraft to the CAR Air Force but was it is unknown whether the orders were approved by the Air Force.
+According to some sources, Bozizé used the money he got from the mining concession in Bakouma to buy two old Mi-8 helicopters from Ukraine and one Lockheed C-130 Hercules, built in the 1950s, from the US.
+In late 2019 Serbia offered two new Soko J-22 Orao attack aircraft to the CAR Air Force but it is unknown whether the orders were approved by the Air Force.
 The air force otherwise operates 7 light aircraft, including a single helicopter:

 Garde républicaine (GR)

 The Presidential Guard (garde présidentielle) or Republican Guard is officially part of FACA but it is often regarded as a separate entity under the direct command of the President.
 Since 2010 the Guard has received training from South Africa and Sudan, with Belgium and Germany providing support.
 GR consists of so-called patriots that fought for Bozizé when he seized power in 2003 (mainly from the Gbaya tribe), together with soldiers from Chad.
-They are guilty of numerous assaults on the civil population, such as terror, aggression, sexual violence.
-Only a couple of months after Bozizé's seizure of power, in May 2003, taxi and truck drivers conducted a strike against these outrages.
+They are guilty of numerous assaults on the civil population, such as terror, aggression, and sexual violence.
+Only a couple of months after Bozizé's seizure of power, in May 2003, taxi and truck drivers conducted a strike against these offenses.
 However, post-civil leaders have been cautious in attempting to significantly reform the Republican Guard.